Built in 2006, by Patti Shipyard Incorporated of Pensacola, Florida (hull #166) as the Duty for Express Marine Incorporated of Camden, New Jersey.

 Powered by two, Caterpillar 3512BDITA diesel engines.
-With two SteerProp SP14 "z drives.
-Turning two, 1900(mm) diameter, four bladed, propellers.
-For a rated 3,000 horsepower.
+With SteerProp SP14 z-drives, outfitted with two 1900(mm) diameter, four bladed, propellers for a rated 3,000 horsepower.

-Due to the high amount of coal dust generated by the product their barges carry.
-The Duty is outfitted with an expanded air filtration capacity both, for use by air breathing engines, and for the interior.
+The tug is outfitted with an expanded air filtration capacity both, for use by air breathing engines, and for the interior.
 Much of the extra filtration equipment is located in the stack assembly of the tug.
 Air being drawn into the vessel whether it be for ventilation, or for internal combustion.
 Is drawn into a filter bank.
 Any air drawn down to the engines, or engine room is filtered twice.

 Her electrical service is provided by three, 130kW, John Deere 6081AMK330 generator sets.
 The tug's capacities are 44,000 gallons of Fuel Oil, 850 gallons of Hydraulic Oil, 850 gallons of lube oil, 1,400 gallons of waste oil 4,900 gallons of potable water, 6,000 gallons of wash water and 1,700 gallons of sewage.

 Her towing gear consists of a JonRie InterTech 500, single drum, hydraulic towing winch.
 Outfitted with 2,400(ft) of 1.75(in) towing wire.
 As well as a, JonRie InterTech 421 hydraulic capstans The capstans are mounted next to the tow winch and on the tug's bow.
 Power for the winch is produced by one of the tug's three generators.